banu-angular/Gangofthefour/creational.md

 Provides an interface for creating **families of related objects** without specifying their concrete classes.

+## 📖 Hint
+Creates families of related objects.

+## 💡 Idea
+Group related objects and create them together.

+## 🧠 Think
+📱 Android vs iPhone ecosystem
+Each has its own buttons, UI, and style.
 ---

 ## 💡 When to Use